-Since the bond market may encounter periods of illiquidity in all segments, the recommended investment horizon in the strategy is a minimum of 12 months.
+The strategy may be exposed to some less liquid segments, but up to a maximum of 10% of private debt.
+Exchanges of private debt may be rare and for this reason, in the interest of the Client, it may be preferable to consider long redemption periods in order to minimise the impact of the sale on the value of the capital invested in these securities (approximately 12 months).
+Since the bond markets may encounter periods of illiquidity in all segments, the recommended investment horizon in the strategy is a minimum of 12 months.
 In the event of early liquidation, losses may be incurred depending on the required liquidation period.
 This is particularly true in the case of liquidation coinciding with a liquidity stress event.
-For private debt instruments the required time frame to liquidate a position may be considerable longer than 12 months and early liquidation of such instrument may result on the loss of the entire capital invested.
+In all cases, the manager will seek to minimise the impact of sales on the performance unless the timeframe given by the Client makes it impossible.